cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 This topic shows you how to permit a service principal (such as an automated process, application, or service) to access other resources in your subscription.

+A service principal contains the following credentials which will be mentioned in this page.
+Please store them in a secure location because they are sensitive credentials.

+- **TENANT-ID**
+- **CLIENT-ID**
+- **CLIENT-SECRET**

 # 1 Prepare Azure CLI

 ## 1.1 Install Azure CLI